 Considering a change in career or wanting to improve your home cooking?
-We speak with Anna Barbieri (@apinchofbarbs), 2018 graduate, to ask about the benefits of enrolling in the Cook’s Certificate course at Cookery School at Little Portland Street.
+We speak with Anna Barbieri (@apinchofbarbs), one of our Cook’s Certificate 2018 graduates, to ask about the benefits of enrolling in the Cook’s Certificate course at Cookery School at Little Portland Street.
 Read on!

 What were you doing before the Cook’s Certificate?